 Symproic is supplied as a tablet for oral administration.
 The recommended dosage is 0.2 mg once daily with or without food.

-The FDA approval of Symproic was based on two replicate, 12-week, randomized, double-blind, placebo-controlled trials (Study 1 and Study 2) in which Symproic was used without laxatives in patients with OIC and chronic non-cancer pain.
-In both studies, OIC was confirmed through a two-week run in period and was defined as no more than 4 spontaneous bowel movements (SBMs) total over 14 consecutive days and less than 3 SBMs in a given week with at least 25% of the SBMs associated with one or more of the following conditions: (1) straining; (2) hard or lumpy stools; (3) having a sensation of incomplete evacuation; and (4) having a sensation of anorectal obstruction/blockage.
-A total of 547 patients in Study 1 and 553 patients in Study 2 were randomized in a 1:1 ratio to receive Symproic 0.2 mg once daily or placebo for 12 weeks.
+The FDA approval of Symproic was based on two replicate, 12-week, randomized, double-blind, placebo-controlled trials (study 1 and study 2) in which Symproic was used without laxatives in patients with OIC and chronic non-cancer pain.
+In both studies, OIC was confirmed through a two-week run-in period and was defined as no more than four spontaneous bowel movements (SBMs) total over 14 consecutive days and less than 3 SBMs in a given week with at least 25 percent of the SBMs associated with one or more of the following conditions: (1) straining; (2) hard or lumpy stools; (3) having a sensation of incomplete evacuation; and (4) having a sensation of anorectal obstruction/blockage.
+A total of 547 patients in study 1 and 553 patients in study 2 were randomized in a 1-to-1 ratio to receive Symproic 0.2 mg once daily or placebo for 12 weeks.
 Study medication was administered without regard to meals.
-The efficacy of Symproic was assessed in Studies 1 and 2 using a responder analysis.
-A responder was defined as a patient who had at least 3 SBMs per week and a change from baseline of at least 1 SBM per week for at least 9 out of the 12 weeks and 3 out of the last 4 weeks in Studies 1 and 2.
-Study 1: Symproic arm: 130 subjects (48%) were responders versus placebo arm: 94 subjects (35%) (p=0.0020).
-Study 2: Symproic arm: 145 subjects (53%) were responders versus placebo arm: 92 subjects (34%) (p<0.0001).
+The efficacy of Symproic was assessed in studies 1 and 2 using a responder analysis.
+A responder was defined as a patient who had at least three SBMs per week and a change from baseline of at least one SBM per week for at least nine out of the 12 weeks and three out of the last four weeks in studies 1 and 2.
+Study 1: Symproic arm: 130 subjects (48 percent) were responders versus placebo arm: 94 subjects (35 percent) (p=0.0020).
+Study 2: Symproic arm: 145 subjects (53 percent) were responders versus placebo arm: 92 subjects (34 percent) (p<0.0001).